f0nzie/volve_eclipse_reservoir/README.md

 #> [1] 10037081
 ```

-Summing up the cumulative oil by year we get 10,037,081 sm3.
+Summing up the cumulative oil by year for the production history we get
+10,037,081 sm3.

 ``` r